cboiam/FluentInjection/README.md

 # ImplementationDiscovery

-Implementation Discovery is a helper library that extends the options for Microsoft.Extensions.DependencyInjection with a method to discover the implementations of your service and inject it.
+Implementation Discovery is a helper library that extends the options of Microsoft.Extensions.DependencyInjection with functions for discovering the implementations of your service and injecting it.

 ## Example with simple interface